tapjs/tapjs/docs/changelog/index.md

 * Add source context when showing the source line in errors.
 * Prettier formats for snapshot files, and diffs for all matchers, using [tcompare](http://npm.im/tcompare)
+* Support for passing a module name program to the command line, so `tap -R my-reporter-module` works, whether that is a CLI program, a stream module, or a treport-style React component.
 * Automatically load `.jsx` and `.tsx` files, using [import-jsx](http://npm.im/import-jsx) and TypeScript's built-in JSX capabilities.
+* The `t.expectUncaughtException()` method, for testing that expected uncaught exceptions are thrown.
+* Add the test object as a second argument to `t.beforeEach` and `t.afterEach` handlers.
+* A `t.context` object which inherits from its parent test.
 * New YAML parser [tap-yaml](http://npm.im/tap-yaml) which uses [YAML](http://npm.im/yaml) and adds support for Domains, Errors, Symbols, and other JS-isms.